mooneyse/lb-loop-2/README.md

-# Scripts which feed into the LOFAR long-baseline pipeline development.
+# Script feeding into the LOFAR long-baseline pipeline

 ## Issues that have arisen while testing loop 2